efrados/tienda_codigo/README.md

 - Guards

 ###### Mails - Sendgrid
-- Working in development for devise
+- Working in development for devise (Confirm and forgot password)
 - Automatic mail when sent a query

 ###### UI